Safety and Welfare Policy statement ...........................................................................

-(d) Building Services undertakes routine maintenance and inspection of all such areas.
+(d) Senior Management and the Safeguarding Lead undertakes routine maintenance and inspection of all such areas.

-(a) Adequate numbers of toilet and washing Estates are provided, with separate Estates for both genders, and Estates will be provided in each workplace for disabled learners, employees and visitors.
+(a) Adequate numbers of toilet and washing facilities are provided, with separate facilities for both genders, and facilities will be provided in each workplace for disabled learners, employees and visitors.

-(b) Shower Estates are provided and maintained for Gym activities.
+(b) Shower facilities are provided and maintained for Gym activities.

-(c) All water storage, and water Estates are inspected for bacterial contamination, in compliance with The Control of Legionella Bacteria in Water Systems (L8 HSE)
+(c) All water storage, and water facilities are inspected for bacterial contamination, in compliance with The Control of Legionella Bacteria in Water Systems (L8 HSE)

-(d) Only electrical equipment registered with the Training company through the Estates Manager may be used; unauthorised electrical equipment is strictly prohibited.
+(d) Only electrical equipment registered with EDLounge Ltd. through the Senior Management and the Safeguarding Lead may be used; unauthorised electrical equipment is strictly prohibited.